ardacebi/clutter/README.md

-# flutter-clones
+# Flutter + Clones = Clutter
-Clones of popular apps made with Flutter.
+Clutter is a collection of clones of popular apps made with Flutter.